ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 	</Spec>

 - **Cover**.
-The Cover image serves as a thumbnail for a specific text and can be configured to appear in the `Texts` Content Block on the Project landing page, in lieu of the default thumbnail depicting loose pages.
+The Cover image serves as a thumbnail for a specific Text and can be configured to appear in the `Texts` Content Block on the Project landing page, in lieu of the default thumbnail depicting loose pages.

 	Image files can be dropped onto the `Cover` field or selected using your device’s file system by clicking the `Upload a File` link.